jommarqs/talkdesk-js-class/04-extracting-generic-bits.md

 - Have a `model` object.
 - Have a `render` method.
 - Have an `updateModel` helper that enforces an _unidirectional data flow_.
+- Have a `rootElement` in which `render` creates DOM.
+- Have event handlers and bindings.

 So, if we extract these common bits... we might have just discovered a framework 🤔.